makerdao/community/contributing/style-guide.md

 - Footnotes.
 - Curly quotes `“`.
 Use the plaintext version: `"`.
 - Escaping parentheses, `\(SOMETHING\)`.
 Use normal parentheses, `(SOMETHING)`.
+- Ampersands `&` in titles and headers

+### Capitalization

+#### Capitalize

+- Anything that has a definition provided by MakerDAO.
+The capitalization is an indicator to the world that it's a special term.
+    - See a list of these terms in the [Glossary of Terms](community/faqs/glossary.md)
+- Names and other proper nouns
+- Cities, Countries, Nationalities, and Languages
+- In titles, the first word, all nouns, all verbs, all adjectives, and all proper nouns.
+That means you should lowercase articles(`a`, `an`, `the`) conjunctions(`and`, `but`, etc.), and prepositions(`on`, `it`, `before`, etc.).

 ### Numbers